Nakul Chettri

 Introduction

 Dr Nakul Chettri is an Indian citizen with PhD in Zoology from North Bengal University, India.
-Currently, he works as Sr Biodiversity Specialist and Programme Manager for International Centre for Integrated Mountain Development.
+Currently, he works as Sr Biodiversity Specialist for International Centre for Integrated Mountain Development.
 Dr Chettri has research interests in integrated transboundary landscape planning; ecosystem services assessment, valuation and management; biodiversity conservation; application of geospatial tools in conservation assessment and planning and indicator species.

 Additional affiliations